Discover Birmingham with megabus

 1. Dive into the National SEA LIFE Centre

 Get up close and personal with over 2,000 aquatic creatures from around the world.
-The UK’s largest aquarium plays host to the likes of giant sea turtles, reef sharks and stingrays.
-And you’re guaranteed a first-class view of the weird and wonderful marine life thanks to a 360° underwater tunnel.
+National Sea Life Birmingham plays host to the likes of giant sea turtles, reef sharks and stingrays.
+And you’re guaranteed a first-class view of the weird and wonderful marine life thanks to UK's only 360° underwater tunnel.

 2. Visit the Botanical Gardens